 Quick tips: Get Fido used to the SUP on flat ground first.
 Use treats and positive reinforcement.
 Then start out in shallow water, and only go out for a short paddle the first few times so Fido will get used to the sensation of the board and water.
 Never take your dog on a SUP without a personal flotation device.
 Even if Fido is a great swimmer, the jacket will have a handle on the top to help get him back on the SUP in case he jumps off.

-Exercise classes for you and your dog are starting to pop up all over the country.
+Exercise classes for you and your dog having been popping up all of the country for years and now many of them have gone virtual.
 They’re a great way to work together during different phases of the class.
 The cardio portion teaches your dog how to run alongside you and build endurance, and the weight-training portion gives your dog a chance to practice his dog obedience while waiting patiently.
 The dog obedience part is sometimes even more tiring for the dog who wants to run and play!
 Being still in a sit/stay is mentally exhausting for some dogs.
 Usually, if a dog has a lot of energy, a boot camp class is perfect.
 Your dog needs the structure to give him something to think about and do.
 A run or walk is great, but dogs need structure, and they need to use their minds to mentally tire them out.

 Equipment needed: 6-foot non-retractable leash; harness, as it is easier on the neck than using a leash and collar; front harnesses recommended for heavy pullers; bottle of water.
 Some classes recommend a yoga mat or towel.

 Quick tips: Find a class that has a good reputation for working with the dogs as well as people.
-Are there going to be other dogs there, or is it a regular boot camp class that just a few people bring their dogs to?
 You want to find one in which the exercises will mentally and physically tire out the dog.
 Is the class appropriate for your dog?
 For example, having a Bulldog run and do jumps is not usually recommended; Doga Yoga may be a better option in that case.
 These are just a few ideas that you can try with your pup.
 Work up to any new fitness routine with your dog just as you would yourself.
 Ease him into the new activity slowly.
 And don’t forget to have fun!